bobbicodes/bob/README.md

 	$ bob [FILENAME]

 # What I wanted

+A truly minimal console-based text editor that a beginning programmer can easily read, comprehend and modify.

+## What I actually wanted

-To be able to punch people in the face who tell me I should use a certain text editor and say,
+When people tell me to use a certain text editor - to be able to punch them in the face and say,

 	"I use BOB, Biotch."

-A truly minimal console-based text editor that a beginning programmer can easily read, comprehend and modify.

 # What I got
 ![](https://github.com/porkostomus/bobs-text-editor/blob/master/shot-2018-03-25_23-08-51.png)